Does nicotine & smoking make you tired?

 Smoking has a negative effect on energy levels in many ways if you go about it the right way stopping smoking should leave you completely energised.

-Does smoking make you tired and sleepy?
-Does nicotine may you tired?
+Does smoking make you tired?

 Smoking has a negative effect on energy levels in many ways so the answer to the question, does smoking make you tired and feel weak, is a resounding “yes!”.